a-tabaza/genai_interview_questions/README.md

 This a project I'm working on right now, I'm trying to compile a list of questions and answers for Generative AI interviews.

-I'm using this [reference](https://www.masteringllm.com/course/llm-interview-questions-and-answers) as the base, credit to them for compiling it, however, I am taking _alot_ of liberities with editing the questions, as well as the answers, they are completely my own.
+I'm using this [reference](https://www.masteringllm.com/course/llm-interview-questions-and-answers) as the base, credit to them for compiling it, however, I am taking _a lot_ of liberties with editing the questions, as well as the answers, they are completely my own.

-_Note:_ I'm trying to keep the answers I write myself to a minumum, since I am in no way or form an authoritative source on this topic.
+_Note:_ I'm trying to keep the answers I write myself to a minimum, since I am in no way or form an authoritative source on this topic.
 I will be providing references to the best of my ability.
-I refriained from adding any sort of visual aid for readablity and to keep the complexity of maintenance to a minimum.
+I refrained from adding any sort of visual aid for readability and to keep the complexity of maintenance to a minimum.
 The resources and references I cite contain a wealth of information, mostly with visuals.

 I plan to expand this to Generative AI in general, not just for language, covering everything from diffusion models up to vision-language models.
-Once I get the basic structure down and I'm happy with the prelimenary results, I will work on establishing an effecient methodology for contributing to this repository, and then I will open it up for contributions, but for now, I want to keep it simple and focused.
+Once I get the basic structure down and I'm happy with the preliminary results, I will work on establishing an efficient methodology for contributing to this repository, and then I will open it up for contributions, but for now, I want to keep it simple and focused.

 ## Preamble
 **Important:**
-> I think it might be necessary to clarify that the answers I provide, regardless if they are my own writeups or if I'm citing a source, are not in any way or form definiteve, what I'm trying to do is get you started on the right path, and give you a general idea of what to expect, you should definetly read any and all resources I provide, and then some.
+> I think it might be necessary to clarify that the answers I provide, regardless if they are my own writeup or if I'm citing a source, are not in any way or form definitive, what I'm trying to do is get you started on the right path, and give you a general idea of what to expect, you should definitely read any and all resources I provide, and then some.
 If you want this to be your last stop, this is the wrong place for you.
 This is where it starts.

 Also, if you're just getting started, my one and only piece of advice is:
 > Get comfortable reading papers, because there's so many papers.
 They never end.